 We provide psychiatric and psychological assessment and care to Mater Hospital inpatients as well as follow up outpatient services to patients after discharge from the hospital.
 Patients are referred to us by Mater Hospital staff.

-The main inpatient ward, St Aloysius ward, contains 15 beds, five of which are Mater Hospital beds.
+The main inpatient ward in the hospital for our patients is called St Aloysius ward.
+It has 15 beds, five of which are Mater Hospital beds.
 The remaining ten beds are part of the HSE Community Mental Health Service.

-Outpatient clinics are held in the Whitty Building on Mondays for new patients and on Thursdays for patients that are coming back for a review.
+Our outpatient clinics are held in the Whitty Building on Mondays for new patients, and on Thursdays for patients that are coming back for a review.

 We work as part of a team that includes:

-A specialist service is provided to the national heart and lung transplantation service.
+We also provide a specialist service to the national heart and lung transplantation service.
 This involves assessing patients before transplantation and managing psychiatric or psychological problems after transplantation.